J4CODE/cr-system/README.md

 J4Code _ One man Full Stack Software Developer PowerHouse!
 From the front to the back and beyond.
 Meaning Sleep is a luxury.
 Eat.
 Code.
 Game.
 Sleep(Sometimes).
 Repeat.
 And...Coffee.
-Lot's of Coffee.
+Lots of Coffee.

 ## License